0x1eef/hardenedbsd-vm/README.md

 #### pkg-static

-The environment is configured to use pkg-static instead of pkg for installing packages because the former is less error prone, especially on hardenedBSD where the virtual machine could be more recent than the package repository.
-For example:
+It is recommended to use pkg-static instead of pkg for installing packages because the former is less error prone in the virtual machine environment &ndash; where the base system can be more recent than the package repository or vice versa and that can sometimes cause errors related to dynamic libraries.

+This is a quirk of how the virtual machine images and pkg repositories are built manually by two different people, and I try to minimize it happening as much as possible with a long-term solution in the
+works:

 ```sh
 mdo -u root pkg-static install -y <package>